vagabondHustler/subsearch/README.md

 - ~~search with folder name~~
 - ~~add to context menu~~
 - ~~Run from context menu in cwd~~
-- Auto add registry key/context menu
+- Auto add registry key/context menu with module winreg
 - Add gui